zircote/swagger-php/README.md

 # swagger-php

-Generate interactive [OpenAPI](https://www.openapis.org) documentation for your RESTful API using [doctrine annotations](https://www.doctrine-project.org/projects/doctrine-annotations/en/latest/index.html).
+Generate interactive [OpenAPI](https://www.openapis.org) documentation for your RESTful API using [doctrine annotations](https://www.doctrine-project.org/projects/doctrine-annotations/en/latest/index.html) (optional as of version 4.8) or PHP attributes.

 For a full list of supported annotations, please have look at the [`OpenApi\Annotations` namespace](src/Annotations) or the [documentation website](https://zircote.github.io/swagger-php/guide/annotations.html).